SCOREC/rhel7-spack-config/v0.15.4/README.md

 cp /path/to/the/dir/with/the/yaml/files/* var/spack/environments/v0154_2/.
 ```

+Comment out the gcc 6.5.0 and 10.1.0 sections of compilers.yaml
+as they have not yet been installed; I'm not sure if this is completely necessary.

 Create a sub-directory named `XX.Y-YYMMDD` and download the corresponding
 Simmetrix SimModSuite tarballs and zip files into the `spack_v0.15.4` directory.